francescoItalia/simple_interface/README.md

 # JavaScript Interface
-A simple interface built in Vanilla JavaScript on both the Front-End and the Back-end: No frameworks, just JavaScritp in Node.js
+A simple interface built in Vanilla JavaScript on both the Front-End and the Back-end: No frameworks, just JavaScript in Node.js